manosbatsis/corbeans/docs/src/main/tut/docs/component-api.md

 #### Network Service

-Network service is just a root component you can optionally use to obtain nodes service instances:
+Network service is a root component you can optionally use to create node service instances:

 ```kotlin
 // (Optional) Use CordaNetworkService to access node services